katydecorah/katydecorah.github.io/_posts/2013-10-29-git-file-renaming.md

 category: code
 tags:
   - Git
-image: img/youre-doing-it-peter.jpg
+image: "img/youre-doing-it-peter.jpg"
+published: true
 ---

 Today at work I needed to move and rename a ton of files, but I also needed to make sure that the Git history followed.
-When I tried to move the files manually, SourceTree thought I just deleted the files and then created ones elsewhere.
+When I tried to move the files manually, SourceTree thought I deleted the files and then created new files elsewhere.
+When I commit files like this, SourceTree is usually smart enough to catch on, but it wasn't happening.
 No good.

 It took me a while to figure this all out, so I figured I'd share.

 In the root, I had nearly 1000 files with the following naming schema: `L1T1-page01.cfm` (standing for lesson 1, topic 1, page 1).
 All together there are 8 lessons, each lesson has multiple topics, and each topic has multiple pages.